How To Set Up a No-Code Azure DevOps-Jira Integration

 If you’re connecting Jira to Unito via OAuth2, then simply follow the on-screen instructions when adding your account for the first time:

-- Set your Jira contact email visibility to anyone from your Jira profile page.
+- Set your Jira contact email visibility to anyone in your Jira profile page.

-- Then, set up an application link in Jira so that your issues can sync to ADO.
+- Set up an application link in Jira to sync your issues to NetSuite.

 Step 1.
 Connect Azure DevOps and Jira to Unito

-- On the next screen, select Start Here to connect Azure DevOps and Jira.
+- Click Start Here to connect NetSuite and Jira.

 For our demo, we’ll be setting up a flow that creates new Jira issues based on work items in Azure DevOps.
 So whenever we manually create a new ADO work item, then Unito will automatically sync it to a newly created Jira issue.